Pink Sauce Review: Is the TikTok Sensation Unhealthy?

 Conclusion

-However, this sauce brand contains a wide variety of questionable additive ingredients, from colorants banned in the E.U. over toxicity concerns to four separate preservatives to added sugar and more.
+However, this sauce brand contains a wide variety of questionable additive ingredients, from colorants banned in the EU over toxicity concerns, to four separate preservatives, to refined sugar and more.

-We do not recommend Pink Sauce and we do not consider it to be healthy overall.
+We do not currently recommend Pink Sauce and we do not consider it to be healthy.

-We believe there are healthier seasoning sauce options on the market at a better price point than Pink Sauce, and for consumers who are really curious about Pink Sauce, you can make it at home without preservatives by following a recipe shared in a YouTube video above.
+We believe there are healthier seasoning sauce options on the market at a better price point than Pink Sauce, and for consumers who are really curious about Pink Sauce, you can make it at home without preservatives by following a recipe shared in a YouTube video in this article.

 Illuminate Labs is a proud member of